zeroluck/docs/sources/reference/lib/scim.md

 The same applies to groups.
 You can use createGroup with ScimGroup as a parameter, or createGroupString.
-You can also use the method createPersonString and pass the person as an XML or JSON String.
+You can also use the method createPersonString and pass the person as an XML or JSON string.

 ```
 ScimClient client = ScimClient.oAuthInstance(userName, passWord, clientID,clientSecret, domainURL, oxAuthDomain);